 The following is summarized from a variety of news sources.

-1. Under a single payor system (like Americare) the non-profit hospital status should disappear.
+1. Under a single payor system (like

-"The less well defined requirements allowed hospitals to substitute programs in community health improvement and determinants of health for direct charity care," wrote Dr. Doroghazi.
+it with community benefit."The less well defined requirements allowed hospitals to substitute programs in community health improvement and determinants of health for direct charity care," wrote Dr. Doroghazi.

 Under the new requirements for tax-exempt status, the value of the nonprofit hospital tax exemption increased.
 A study published in Health Affairs in 2015 estimates tax-exempt hospitals across the nation received a collective $24.6 billion tax break in 2011, up from the congressional Joint Committee on Taxations' $12.6 billion estimate in 2002.